-For those of you starting law school this fall, you can expect that every one of your peers is calling the school they hope to attend and asking for more $$$$.
+For those of you starting law school this fall, you can expect that every one of your peers is calling or writing the school they hope to attend and asking for more $$$$.
 Phones at admission offices are going to be ringing off the hook today.
 Those poor, poor unsuspecting souls.
 Especially since they like to pretend so much of the admission process is a secret.
 There will be some Advil popping today.

 How To Ask For More Scholarship Money

 To effectively negotiate a scholarship with a law school: